Holiday Blues: 7 Powerful Neuroscience-Based Tips to Address Seasonal Sadness

 5. Mindfully Navigate Social Interactions

 Socializing can uplift your mood, but not all interactions are equally rewarding.
 Focus on connections that bring positivity and avoid emotionally draining situations.
-If you encounter challenging dynamics, use mindfulness techniques like deep breathing to remain grounded and prevent emotional escalation.
+If you encounter challenging dynamics, use awareness techniques like deep breathing to remain grounded and prevent emotional escalation.

 6. Plan for Micro-Recoveries